yoginij/ds-sf-29/README.md

 ### Office hours

 * Nate: Monday at 5pm
-* Dan: To be determined
+* Dan: Wednesdays at 4:30-6:30pm in the GA concourse

 All will be held in the student center at GA, 225 Bush Street, SF.